Hidden Divergence Vs Regular Divergence: Basics and Examples

 What Is Regular Divergence?

-The rules are simple:
+The rules are the following:

 What Is Hidden Divergence?

-In the chart above, the price and the RSI formed a bullish divergence, and the market continued moving upwards.
+In the chart above, the price and the RSI formed a bullish hidden divergence, and the market continued moving upwards.

 However, two common rules to distinguish between divergences are:

 • Regular variation usually occurs before a market reversal.
 It doesn’t necessarily mean a change in the overall trend but can be used to trade against the current direction.
-Here, it’s necessary to implement additional indicators to identify exit points.
+Here, it’s important to implement additional indicators to identify exit points.

 None of the technical analysis tools work independently.
 As divergence signals are based on the strength of a trend, traders usually use indicators like moving averages.
 Let’s consider some live market examples.